PCB Material-(Selection requirement while designing the PCB)

 You can use these different types in different applications.

-If you compared aluminum PCB with the other PCB material it has many benefits, i.e.:
+If you compare aluminum PCB with the other PCB material, it has many benefits, i.e.:

-• The Aluminium is a low-cost metal and available
+• Aluminium is a low-cost metal and is available

-• The Aluminium PCBs are environment-friendly, the excellent heat dissipater, more durable and lightweight.
+• The Aluminium PCBs are environment-friendly, excellent heat dissipater, more durable and lightweight.

-• By a mechanical point of view, they are more rigid and reliable, increase product life and durability.
+• From a mechanical point of view, they are more rigid and reliable, increasing product life and durability.

 • From the electrical point of view, they are excellent in EMC-EMI shielding characteristics.